google/or-tools/ortools/sat/doc/channeling.md

 ## A bin-packing problem

-We have 10 bins of capacity 100, and items to pack them.
-We would like to maximize the number of bins that can accept emergency loads of size 20.
+We have 10 bins of capacity 100, and items to pack into the bins.
+We would like to maximize the number of bins that can accept one emergency load of size 20.

-So, we need to count the number of bins that have a load less than 80.
+So, we need to maximize the number of bins that have a load less than 80.
+Channeling is used to link the *load* and *slack* variables together in the following code samples.

 ### Python code